Hozukii/linked-blog-starter-md/School/English SL/Paper 2/Quotes Persepolis.md

 		- Subversion of traditional gender views.
 			- Challenging the conventional expectation that women are usually more emotional.
 Also works in the other way as the father is openly showing emotion subverting the stoic mentality
 		- Emotional toll in children, even when she is not able to understand the full grasp of the situation she is still overwhelmed.
-- "If not, youll all be puished as well?
+- "If not, you'll all be punished as well?
 Who was it??" - "we were completely united"
 	- Authorial choice: Symbolism for authoritarian power and collective punishment, Contrast
-	- Analysis: there is a contrast between this unification and the divide that was seen in the previous chapter (The jewels) where
+	- Analysis: there is a contrast between this unification and the divide that was seen in the previous chapter (The jewels) where a refugee from another southern part of iran are seen as "whores"
+-